emmaMonty/Castle/README.md

-This project was done using lisp.
+This project was done using prolog.
+The project is navigating a castle.